 HOUSTON – Long before 1941, high-rise buildings in Houston were not built with any cooling systems.
 As technology advanced, developers began adding central air to existing buildings.

-Nearly 80 years ago on this day, one high-rise structure made Houston history by becoming the first large building to be built with central air-conditioning.
+Nearly 80 years ago, one high-rise structure made Houston history by becoming the first large building to be built with central air-conditioning.
 On February 25, 1941, The Mellie Esperson Building opened its door to the public.

 This nineteen-story building was named after Mellie Keenan Esperson, a businesswoman and developer from Kansas.
 It was an adjoining structure to the thirty-two story Niels Esperson Building, named after Esperson’s husband.